 Bonus #2: Use your dog to improve your soccer skills at home

 Simply try to keep your ball away from your dog by either dribbling or juggling.
 This in some ways is better than dribbling around cones because you have to use instincts can quick reaction.

 My dog is a country boy German Shepherd who does not chase balls or sticks.
-He’ll chase squirrels and other small or large animals.
-Sometimes I take him to my wife’s parents house out in the country.
-He goes crazy, chasing rabbits, cattle, rams, and other animals.
+He’ll chase squirrels and other animals, but not a ball.
 Hey we can’t all have soccer dogs🙂

 - 3 ways to strike the ball with power

 - 8 best 1st- touch drills